apitoolkit/apitoolkit-landing/content/docs/Quickstarts/PHP/Laravel.md

 ## Requirements

 - For laravel, apitoolkit uses the cache to prevent reinitializing the sdk with each request.
-So make sure you have laravel cache setup for your service
+So make sure you have laravel cache setup for your service.
+Read on [ PHP Laravel Cache Setup for Apitoolkit to Avoid SDK Reinit](https://apitoolkit.io/blog/how-to-setup-php-laravel-cache-for-apitoolkit-to-avoid-sdk-reinitialization/).